-- a) Selection of arc-rated clothing and other PPE when the Incident Energy Analysis Method is used: - (i) Incident energy exposures equal to 1.2 cal/cm2 up to 12 cal/cm2: - Arc-rated clothing with an arc rating equal to or greater than the estimated incident energy. - Long-sleeve shirt and pants or coverall or arc flash suit. - Arc-rated face shield and arc-rated balaclava or arc flash suit hood. - Arc-rated outerwear (e.g., jacket, parka, rainwear, hard hat liner) as needed. - Heavy-duty leather gloves, arc-rated gloves, or rubber insulting gloves with leather protectors. - Class E or G hard hat. - Safety glasses or safety goggles. - Hearing protection consisting of ear canal inserts. - Leather footwear. - (ii) Incident energy exposures greater than 12 cal/cm2: - Arc-rated clothing with an arc rating equal to or greater than the estimated incident energy - Long-sleeve shirt and pants or coverall or arc flash suit. - Arc-rated arc flash suit hood. - Arc-rated outerwear (e.g., jacket, parka, rainwear, hard hat liner) as needed. - Heavy-duty leather gloves, arc-rated gloves, or rubber insulting gloves with leather protectors. - Class E or G hard hat. - Safety glasses or safety goggles. - Hearing protection consisting of ear canal inserts. - Leather footwear. - 2) Arc Flash PPE Categories Method If the equipment does not have an incident energy analysis label defining the Hazard Risk Category (HRC)/Arc Flash PPE Category, or list the calculated incident energy, the requirement for PPE and the appropriate arc flash PPE category required for the task may be determined from consulting Appendices 9 and 10 of this program along with a thorough risk assessment.
-If the equipment parameters defined in Appendices 9 and 10 do not match the equipment exactly, additional risk assessment must be conducted by a Qualified Person to determine the appropriate PPE category.
+- Incident Energy Analysis Method The incident energy exposure level shall be based on the working distance of the employee's face and chest areas from a prospective arc source for the specific task to be performed.
+Arc-rated clothing and other PPE shall be used by the employee based on the incident energy exposure associated with the specific task.
+Recognizing that incident energy increases as the distance from the arc flash decreases, additional PPE shall be used for any parts of the body that are closer than the working distance at which the incident energy was determined.
+Some electrical equipment that had an incident energy analysis completed will have a label that lists the incident energy and electrical shock protection information.
+An example label is shown in Appendix 5.
+Specific label design requirements are described in Penn's Facilities & Real Estate Services Design Standards Division 26 Section 260553 Electrical Identification. - a) Selection of arc-rated clothing and other PPE when the Incident Energy Analysis Method is used: - (i) Incident energy exposures equal to 1.2 cal/cm2 up to 12 cal/cm2: - Arc-rated clothing with an arc rating equal to or greater than the estimated incident energy. - Long-sleeve shirt and pants or coverall or arc flash suit. - Arc-rated face shield and arc-rated balaclava or arc flash suit hood. - Arc-rated outerwear (e.g., jacket, parka, rainwear, hard hat liner) as needed. - Heavy-duty leather gloves, arc-rated gloves, or rubber insulting gloves with leather protectors. - Class E or G hard hat. - Safety glasses or safety goggles. - Hearing protection consisting of ear canal inserts. - Leather footwear. - (ii) Incident energy exposures greater than 12 cal/cm2: - Arc-rated clothing with an arc rating equal to or greater than the estimated incident energy - Long-sleeve shirt and pants or coverall or arc flash suit. - Arc-rated arc flash suit hood. - Arc-rated outerwear (e.g., jacket, parka, rainwear, hard hat liner) as needed. - Heavy-duty leather gloves, arc-rated gloves, or rubber insulting gloves with leather protectors. - Class E or G hard hat. - Safety glasses or safety goggles. - Hearing protection consisting of ear canal inserts. - Leather footwear. - 2) Arc Flash PPE Categories Method If the equipment does not have an incident energy analysis label defining the Hazard Risk Category (HRC)/Arc Flash PPE Category, or list the calculated incident energy, the requirement for PPE and the appropriate arc flash PPE category required for the task may be determined from consulting Appendices 8 and 9 of this program along with a thorough risk assessment.
+If the equipment parameters defined in Appendices 8 and 9 do not match the equipment exactly, additional risk assessment must be conducted by a Qualified Person to determine the appropriate PPE category.
 Once the category is determined, personal protective equipment shall be selected from the appropriate HRC/Arc Flash PPE Category listed below.
-(Also exhibited in Appendix 11).
+(Also exhibited in Appendix 10).

-Note: Appendix 11 and the Hazard Risk Categories/Arc Flash PPE Categories listed directly below only account for equipment where the maximum anticipated exposure level is 40 cal/cm2.
+Note: Appendix 10 and the Hazard Risk Categories/Arc Flash PPE Categories listed directly below only account for equipment where the maximum anticipated exposure level is 40 cal/cm2.
 Penn employees shall not work on energized equipment where the maximum anticipated exposure level exceeds 40 cal/cm2 (typically referred to as "Dangerous" by an Incident Energy Analysis/label).